christopherriley/json2go/README.md

 }
 EOF
 ```
-the generated go source will be written to the console.
+the generated go source will be written to the console, including both the struct definition and an instance.

 ### `how to use as a go generator`